michalmadera/path-works/segm_api/README.md

 Two folders are mapped: DATA to DATA and RESULTS to RESULTS.
 Additionally, port 8000 is mapped to 8000, and the `--gpus all` flag ensures the utilization of all available GPUs.

+To use cpu execute the following command: ocker run -v "$(pwd)/DATA:/DATA" -v "$(pwd)/RESULTS:/RESULTS" -p 8000:8000 -d segm_api

 ## analyzeWSI Endpoint
 To analyze your image, place it in the data folder.
 Then, to make a request to the analyzeWSI endpoint, use, for example, Postman.
 Select the POST method and provide the following parameters:
-- "svs_path": "DATA/test.jpg"
+- "svs_path": "/DATA/test.jpg"
 - "analysis_type": 1

-In the request body, specify:
+In the request body in raw section with json option turned on, specify:
 {
     "analysis_region": [0, 0],
     "is_normalized": false
 }
 The function will return an analysis_id of type string:
 "0"